Security Tools Optimization Spotlight: Microsoft Entra ID Conditional Access

 x minute read

-Ready or Not: Credential Compromise is Coming in 2024
+Ready or Not: Credential Compromise Is Here in 2025

 Security Tools Optimization with Microsoft Entra ID Conditional Access

-Enter Microsoft Entra ID Conditional Access, a quintessential business enabler often relegated to an afterthought in security controls management.
+Microsoft Entra ID Conditional Access is a quintessential business enabler often relegated to an afterthought in security controls management.
 It enables IT to streamline business operations through SSO and app access.
 Yet, rich security authentication attributes frequently remain underutilized.

 (Reader Note: While we focus on Microsoft Entra ID Conditional Access here, it’s important to recognize that similar considerations apply to other leading tools in the identity management space, such as Okta Adaptive MFA and SSO, Duo Security, ForgeRock, and Ping Identity.
 Each of these platforms offers unique features that enhance security and streamline access management, and they can be optimized in much the same way.)

-To enhance your IAM security posture with Conditional Access, it’s crucial to fully understand the capabilities you’re licensed for, identify what’s currently being utilized, and leverage untapped features to mitigate risks.
+To enhance your IAM security posture with Conditional Access, it’s important to fully understand the capabilities you’re licensed for, identify what’s currently being utilized, and leverage untapped features to mitigate risks.

 Examples of P1 Features: